jayj/Youtube-Profile-Field/readme.txt

 Uses the iframe embed by default (supports both HTML5 and Flash).
 Added option to use the old Requires at least 3.1
-Now removes the plugin options when you uninstall the plugin If using the template tag, make sure to have <code>echo</code> in front of it.
+Now removes the plugin options when you uninstall the plugin If using the template tag, make sure to have `echo` in front of it.
 A lot of bug fixes

 = 2.2.5 =